 Step by step, you awaken your own healing potential.

-I take the same approach now that I teach my clients how to treat their own trigger points as part of the End Migraine Misery programme.
+I take the same approach now that I teach my clients how to treat their own trigger points as part of the take control of your migraine programme.
 When you are self-treating, the temptation to work too hard, with too much focus is even more tempting.
 Learning the right techniques and approach becomes even more important.
 You can learn though how to do this.
 You do have that potential inside of you.